cap-js/docs/guides/databases-postgres.md

 <div markdown="1" class="impl java">

 ::: tip
-With [Testcontainers support](https://spring.io/blog/2023/06/23/improved-testcontainers-support-in-spring-boot-3-1) introduced in Spring Boot 3.1, you can create PostgreSQL containers on the fly for local development or testing purposes.
+With the introduction of [Testcontainers support](https://spring.io/blog/2023/06/23/improved-testcontainers-support-in-spring-boot-3-1) in Spring Boot 3.1, you can create PostgreSQL containers on the fly for local development or testing purposes.
 :::

 </div>